 Jonas Hübotter

-Doctoral Researcher at ETH Zurich.
-I work on Local Learning and Active Fine-Tuning.
+PhD Student at ETH Zurich.
+I work on Test-Time Training and Reinforcement Learning.

 prof_pic.png

-I am a doctoral researcher in the Learning and Adaptive Systems Group at ETH Zurich working with Andreas Krause.
+I am a PhD student in the Learning and Adaptive Systems Group at ETH Zurich working with Andreas Krause.
 Prior to this, I obtained a Master’s degree in Theoretical Computer Science and Machine Learning from ETH Zurich and a Bachelor’s degree in Computer Science and Mathematics from the Technical University of Munich.
-As an intern at Citadel Securities, I have previously worked with Guillaume Basse and Sören Künzel on time-series prediction.
 I am a recipient of the ETH Medal.

-My research aims to improve the performance of foundation models by utilizing tools from active learning for few-shot learning, active inference, and adaptive computation.
+My research aims to leverage foundation models for solving hard tasks through specialization and reinforcement learning.
 Beyond this, I have broad interests including (approximate) probabilistic inference, optimization, and online learning.

 Always feel free to reach out to me with things you find exciting.